Hyundai Santa Fe: 2001

 In its first year in production, the Santa Fe was offered with one of two engine and transmission combinations.
 In North America, a fuel-efficient 2.4 L four-cylinder engine was standard equipment and could be mated with either a 5-speed manual or a 4-speed automatic.
 A 2656 cc Delta V6 offered more power than the four-cylinder but was only available with the automatic.
 Front-wheel drive was standard (with traction control optional with the V6) and 4WD was optional.
 A 2.0 L Common Rail Turbo Diesel (CRTD) was offered outside the United States.
 Australian Santa Fes went on sale in November 2000 with only one engine/transmission choice – a 2.7L V6 mated to a four-speed automatic transmission.
 4WD was standard.
 A cheaper 2.4L four-cylinder joined the range several months later in 2001, but was only available with a manual transmission.

 2002

 The Santa Fe entered its second year with only one minor change involving the placement of the V6 emblem to a higher location on the tailgate.
-In February 2002, the center dash vents and buttons were restyled.
-The clock was relocated to the center dash from its prior location in the overhead map light assembly, which was also restyled.
+In February 2002, the centre dash vents and buttons were restyled.
+The clock was relocated to the centre dash from its prior location in the overhead map light assembly, which was also restyled.
+In April 2002, seat-mounted combination head and torso airbags were made standard for front occupants.
 Demand for the Santa Fe continued to be up but owners had several suggested changes for Hyundai.